codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 Projective matrix, that matrix is called **homography**:

+What does projective matrix to?

-projective does maps one plane to another plane
+maps one plane to another plane through a point

 <p align="center">
   <img width="400" src="images/open-cv/projective-transformation.jpg" title="Look into the image">